JPiscitello7351/CTRE-SwerveGen/README.md

 # Viewing the Documentation

-The docs hosted from this repository are available at: [litemage.github.io/CTRE-SwerveGen-Test/](https://litemage.github.io/CTRE-SwerveGen-Test/)
+The docs hosted from this repository are available at: [jpiscitello7351.github.io/CTRE-SwerveGen/](https://jpiscitello7351.github.io/CTRE-SwerveGen/)

-**Soon these docs will move back to the repo they were forked from**

 # Adding Files to Docs